sethaxen/sethaxen.com/blog/2023/02/the-injectivity-radii-of-the-unitary-groups.md

     Thus, to find the injectivity radius at any point $p$, we only need to work out when the matrix exponential is inverted by the principal matrix logarithm.
 @@

-In the following then, $p$ is always the identity matrix, and $X$ is always an element of the Lie algebra, that is, the tangent space at the identity matrix.
+In the following then, $p$ is always the identity matrix and will not be mentioned, while $X$ is always an element of the Lie algebra, that is, the tangent space at the identity matrix.

 The orthogonal group $\mathrm{O}(n)$ is comprised of two submanifolds, $\mathrm{SO}(n)$, whose elements have determinant +1, and another subgroup whose elements have determinant -1.
 These submanifolds are disconnected, so that the geodesic cannot join two points from the different submanifolds.